FACTBOX-British Prime Minister Boris Johnson's statement on Brexit talks | Law-Order

+"And given that they have refused to negotiate seriously for much of the last few months, and given that this summit appears explicitly to rule out a Canada-style deal, I have concluded that we should get ready for January 1 with arrangements that are more like Australia’s based on simple principles of global free trade.
+"And we can do it, because we always knew that there would be change on January 1 whatever type of relationship we had.

+"And so now is the time for our businesses to get ready, and for hauliers to get ready, and for travellers to get ready.
+"And of course we are willing to discuss the practicalities with our friends where a lot of progress has already been made, by the way, on such issues as social security, and aviation, nuclear cooperation and so on.

-"For whatever reason, it's clear from the summit that after 45 years of membership, they are not willing, unless there's some fundamental change of approach, to offer this country the same terms as Canada.
-"And so with high hearts and with complete confidence, we will prepare to embrace the alternative and we will prosper mightily as an independent free trading nation, controlling and setting our own laws."
+"But for whatever reason it is clear from the summit that after 45 years of membership they are not willing - unless there is some fundamental change of approach - to offer this country the same terms as Canada.
+"And so with high hearts and complete confidence we will prepare to embrace the alternative.

-"Unless there is a fundamental change of approach, we're going to go for the Australia solution.
-And we should do it with great confidence."
-"It's becoming clear the EU don't want to do the type of Canada deal that we originally asked for."

-"If there's a fundamental change of approach , of course we always willing to listen but it didn't seem particularly encouraging from the summit in Brussels."
-"They want the continued ability to control our legislative freedom, our fisheries in a way that is completely unacceptable to (an) independent country."
+"And we will prosper mightily as an independent free trading nation, controlling our own borders, our fisheries, and setting our own laws.
+"And in the meantime the government will be focussing on tackling COVID and building back better so that 2021 is a year of recovery and renewal."

 - READ MORE ON: